- COVID-19 Vaccine Houston: Who Qualifies and Where To Get Your Vaccine

 Contact Your Primary Care Doctor

 At some point your current primary care doctor will have access to the vaccine, therefore you are encouraged to follow up with them to try obtaining a dosage.
+This is especially true if your PCP is part of a large healthcare network like Methodist, Memorial Hermann, or St. Lukes.

 Use The Texas COVID-19 Vaccine Provider Finder